-Heat rash under breast or boob heat rash are the most common and irritating condition for women, especially those who have large breasts or are obese.
+Heat rash under breast or sweat rash are the most common and irritating condition for women, especially those who have large breasts or are obese.
 You may see dark red patches under the skin that produce itchiness, and in a difficult situation, they can turn into inflammatory blisters.

 These stubborn rashes can spread quickly to the folded parts due to any skin allergy, bacteria, or fungi or due to humidity.